trevorwang/MacDailyWallpagers/README.md

 # MacDailyWallpagers

 `rb-appscript` lib will be used for apply the settings to mac os.
-So you must install the lib first with command `gem install rb-appscript`
+So you must install the lib first with command `gem update --system && gem install rb-appscript`

 ```
 crontab -e